chimera-linux/chimera-linux.github.io/index.md

-**The distribution is in heavy development.** Right now, it is a relatively complete graphical system with a multimedia stack and a web browser, capable of running Wayland and X11 environments.
+**The distribution is in heavy development.** Right now, it is a relatively complete graphical system with a multimedia stack and a web browser, capable of running Wayland and X11 environments, such as GNOME and Enlightenment.
 However, it is still source-based (meaning you have to compile everything yourself) and undergoes frequent refactoring, so it is not yet safe to use.

 It is currently planned that the distribution will stabilize once `apk-tools` has released a stable 3.x version and the distribution has transitioned to it.